 #05.
 The 1922 Brough Superior SS80 – $463,847

 Since Brough Superiors are some of the most sought after vintage motorcycles in the world, it’s hardly surprising that there’s another one on this list – in fact there should be more, but we’ve cut a few for the sake of diversity.
 This particular Brough Superior was a model that nicknamed “Old Bill” and it’s one of the more significant Broughs to ever go to auction.
 You see, Old Bill here was ridden by George Brough himself, and together they managed to win over 50 races.
-The bike was sold to journalist, war despatch rider, and president of the Vintage Motorcycles Club, “Titch” Allen, which gave the motorcycle even more collectible value.
+The bike was sold to journalist, war despatch rider, veteran dirt bike and road rider, and president of the Vintage Motorcycles Club, “Titch” Allen, which gave the motorcycle even more collectible value.
 It was eventually sold at auction in Duxford, England for the huge sum of $463,234.
 While other Brough Superiors have gone to auction and sold for staggeringly high sums, we’re limiting our list to two entries only: one in incredible condition, and one dear to the man himself.

 #04.
 The 1939 BMW RS255 Kompressor – $480,000